bertbalcaen/esdi-webdesign-course/02_html.md

 ## Paragraphs and breaks

 - `<p>This is a paragraph.<p>`
 - Use a break `<br>` to create a new line in a paragraph.
-- Paragraph are block level elements.
+- Paragraphs are block level elements.

 ## Lists